We continue to add new speakers to the line-up. Please check back often to see the latest additions to the Web 2.0 Expo program.

 Steve Souders works at Google on web performance and open source initiatives.
 His books High Performance Web Sites and Even Faster Web Sites explain his best practices for performance along with the research and real-world results behind them.
 Steve is the creator of YSlow, Cuzillion, and SpriteMe.
 He is co-chair of Velocity and co-founder of the Firebug Working Group.
 He taught CS193H High Performance Web Sites at Stanford, and frequently speaks at conferences including OSCON, The Ajax Experience, SXSW, and Web 2.0 Expo.

 Stephan Spencer is an author of The Art of SEO published in October 2009 by O’Reilly and co-authored by Eric Enge, Rand Fishkin and Jessie Stricchiola.

 Stephan is the founder of Netconcepts.
 Netconcepts started out as a web design and marketing agency, but over time morphed into a leading SEO firm.
 Stephan, and Netconcepts, had been heavy into the science of SEO since 1999.

-Stephan is the inventor of the automated pay-for-performance natural search technology platform GravityStream, now re-branded as Organic...
+Stephan is the inventor of the automated pay-for-performance natural search technology platform GravityStream, now re-branded...
 Read More.

 Over the last 12 years, Samantha Starmer has worked on a wide variety of experience and information architecture projects and strategy.
 She started her career in the early days of Amazon.com, enjoying a year long stint in Slough to launch Amazon.co.uk, and later developed experiences for Amazon’s checkout functionality and the third party selling platform.
 She also honed her start-up skills at SchemaLogic, and her business strategy skills while at Microsoft.